emtronictech/pockethernet-v1-macos-updater/README.md

 This project is licensed under the MIT License.

-The license only applies to the code in this repository.
+The license only applies to the code in this project.
 Pockethernet firmware and official Pockethernet updater binaries are not included and are not covered by this license.

 ## Credits